Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 In a click, this stick vacuum transforms into a handheld device.
 This allows you to spot clean when needed.
-It can even be used to clean inside your car.
+You can even use it to clean inside your car.

 Switch between three power modes to vacuum different types of surfaces.
-It will trap anything on its way.
-From soil, pet hair, grass, dust, to rice and cereals.
+It will trap anything on its way, including soil, pet hair, grass, dust, rice, and cereals.

-It also comes with four attachments: a crevice and combination tool, but also a mini soft dusting brush and a mini motorized head.
-So, you’ll be able to clean couches, keyboards, car seats, stairs, carpets, and more.
+It includes four attachments: a crevice and combination tool, a mini soft dusting brush, and a mini motorized head.
+So, you’ll be able to clean couches, keyboards, car seats, carpets, and more.

 Small Dust Bin

 This device is suitable for small to mid-size homes.
 However, many reviewers regret that the 0.8-quart capacity dust bin isn’t larger.
-Cleaning large homes is still doable, but you might need to empty the dust bin to complete the task.
+Cleaning large homes is still doable, but you might need to empty the dust bin a few times as you go.